A school district's search for a new superintendent

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Kinsella, Mary Patricia, "A school district's search for a new superintendent" (2000).
 Teaching and Leadership - Dissertations.
-Paper 64.
+64.